chiefobi20/phase-1-basketball-stars/README.md

 ## Introduction
-For all the basketball fans out there, I think you'll like this one!
-This app caters to any nostalgic basketball fan who's always wanted a way to keep track of their favorite player or to simply be informed with their stats and accolades to use during conversations and debates with their friends
+The NBA has been and is filled with some of the most amazing and talented players to have ever hit the hardwood.
+This app caters to all nostalgic basketball fans who have always kept up with the NBA and want a way to be aware of their favorite player(s) stats, accolades and information which can also be used during passionate conversations and debates with fellow friends and NBA fans.

 ## Setup
 Here are some setup instructions...